AstridKI/Astrid_AM-AE/README.md

 ---

 ## Quick Start
-1. Copy `AstridXMLtoAE.jsx` to your After Effects Scripts folder and
+1. Copy `AstridXMLtoAE.jsx` to your After Effects Scripts folder
 2. Restart After Effects.
-3. Run the script from `File > Scripts > Run Script File...`.
+3. Run the script from `File > Scripts > Run Script File...`
 4. Select an Alight Motion XML file.
 5. Follow the console/log output to review any effects or properties that could not be mapped automatically.